joshuabowers/graphca/functions/invocation.md

 {x^2 + 2*x}(5)
 ```

 This yields `35`.
 As can be seen, the way to achieve expression invocation is to group the expression and follow it with an argument list.
-This process supports both currying and partial application:
+This process supports composition, currying and partial application:

 ```
-{x^2 + 2*y}(5)
+{x^2 + 2*y}(z)
 ```

-Would generate: `2*y + 25`.
+Would generate: `z^2 + 2*y`.